FOREX-Dollar stuck near 3-month lows, bitcoin struggles

 LONDON, May 24 (Reuters) - The dollar was pinned near three-month lows against a basket of major currencies on Monday, as bets on a robust global economic recovery continued to support currencies seen as riskier.

-The dollar index hovered around the 90 mark, broadly flat on the day and close to a three-month low of 89.646 hit on Friday.
+The dollar index hovered around the 90 mark, down 0.2% on the day and close to a three-month low of 89.646 hit on Friday.

-The greenback, seen as a safe haven trade, has steadily retreated over the past two months as optimism has built about the global economic outlook.
+The greenback, seen as a safe-haven trade, has steadily retreated over the past two months as optimism has built about the economic outlook.

-Stock markets across Europe opened up on Monday, closing in on record highs.
+European stocks opened up on Monday, closing in on record highs, although several markets, including Germany's, were closed for a holiday.

 Currency analysts were already looking ahead to key U.S. personal consumption and inflation figures due Friday for any warning signs that U.S. inflation could be gathering pace and putting pressure on the Federal Reserve to taper policy.